GODOmegaPi/RES_SMTP_Client/README.md

 ### MockMock
 You can build a new image of MockMock using the DockerFile in the MockMock folder.
-Start by going into the MockMock folder and use the following command.
+Start by going into the MockMock folder and use the following command:

 ```
 docker build . -t mockmockserver